SwitchCovUni/Treasure_Hunt_One/README.md

 Treasure_Hunt_One
 =================

 A virtual robot program.
-The program will display a virtual robot that searches for treasures hidden in a number of landmarks
+The program will display a virtual robot that searches for treasures hidden in a number of landmarks...